secretGeek/today-i-learned-staging/linux/whois.md

-# use whois on linux to see if a domain is registered (and other uses)
+# Use whois on linux to see if a domain is registered (and other uses)